RainbowMarks/rainbowmarks.github.io/_posts/2023-05-29-st-louis-bike-race-photography.md

   - image_path: /img/posts/2023/Bikes/bikeracephotos/bikeracephotos-11.jpg
     image-caption: Unbound Gravel 2021 - Emporia, KS
     image-copyright: Copyright 2023 RainbowMarks.com
+description: "Explore the dynamic world of bicycle race photography with a seasoned St. Louis photographer, capturing unique stories of human resilience and sportin..."
 ---
 As a seasoned photographer specializing in dynamic sports coverage in the bustling city of St. Louis, there's a particular subject that never ceases to spark excitement in my camera lens and my creative soul: bicycle race photography.
 For over 20 years I have had the honor of immersing myself in the whir of wheels and the spirited determination of racers, capturing these intense moments and converting them into breathtaking bike racing photos.